Brian Anderson Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.
+- The Giants pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Giants have the 17th-ranked team ERA across all MLB pitching staffs (4.30).
+- The Giants have a 4.21 team ERA that ranks 15th among all league pitching staffs.

-- Giants pitchers combine to allow 60 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Giants rank 17th in baseball in home runs given up (60 total, 1.2 per game).

-- Alexander takes the mound for his first start of the season for the Giants.
+- The Giants are sending Wood (0-0) to the mound to make his sixth start of the season.
+He is 0-0 with a 4.05 ERA and 21 strikeouts through 20 2/3 innings pitched.

-- The 33-year-old southpaw has pitched in relief 21 times this season.
+- The left-hander last appeared on Sunday against the Miami Marlins, when he tossed 4 1/3 innings, allowing four earned runs while giving up six hits.

-- In 21 appearances this season, he has a 4.42 ERA and 4.4 strikeouts per nine innings, while opponents are batting .209 against him.
+- In six games this season, the 32-year-old has amassed an ERA of 4.05, with 9.5 strikeouts per nine innings.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.